Onfanta/ceph-getinfo/README.md

 # ceph-getinfo
+##1
-2 get userinfo &amp;&amp;bucketinfo into excel
+use main.go file can get statics information into excel

+#2
+use usage.py file : provide function that u can use it